Migrants Tell Of Perilous Channel Crossings As They Arrive In The UK - UrduPoint

 The British authorities have linked the increase in arrivals to the use of larger inflatable boats than in previous years.

-- Scared and shaken - Wednesday's tragedy did little to deter others from attempting the same crossing.
+- Scared and shaken - Wednesday's tragedy, involving mostly Iraqi Kurds, Iranians and Afghans, according to those that met them in northern France in recent days, did little to deter others from attempting the same crossing.

-Along the coast in Dover, more arrivals were brought in from the early morning on Thursday, and transferred to a red double-decker bus at the port, before being processed.
+In Calais, Emmanuel D'Mulbah said his heart was broken by the deaths but shrugged his shoulders and said he would attempt the journey when the sea was calmer.

+Earlier this week, French police stopped him and 23 others before they could put to sea.

-Mounir Khan, from Kabul, was processed at the volunteer lifeboat station on the headland before he boarded a Border Force coach with his two teenage sons.
+Mounir Khan from Kabul, was processed at the volunteer lifeboat station on the headland before he boarded a UK Border Force coach with his two teenage sons.

 If they had not been rescued by the lifeboat, he said, all 30 making the perilous trip from northern France would have lost their lives.